Your Ad Here

 Map: Ba 42 E 7 Topographic Maps

-After giving up on the stone stringer track design, the B&O recycled the durable granite for others purposes, such as culverts.
+After giving up on the stone stringer track design, B&O recycled the durable granite for others purposes, such as culverts.
 This example in the Lansdowne area contains the easternmost known extant stringers still in railroad use.
 In this picture, one can be seen as the middle of the three large stones to the right of the culvert opening.
 Note the indentation parallel to the long edge; this is where the iron strap rail had been affixed.

 Wall